jchook/gan-llm/sources/hn/README.md

 Rewriting with AI
 -----------------

+After a few iterations, it seems that cycling through numerous different prompts could produce a wider variety of machine-generated output.
+For example, prompts should include/exclude various features such as:

+- Double-space between sentences
+- Include a couple innocuous spelling mistakes to make it seem more natural
+- Use all lowercase
+- Capture the writing style of the original author

+All prompts should include some minimum guards against common AI output junk:

+- Do not include a preamble or post-text.
+Only output the rewritten [comment|essay|whatever].
+- Do not write "In conclusion"
+- Do not plagiarize the content

+Balancing the dataset between human and machine written examples makes a lot of common problems with training a detection AI more apparent, so a 50/50 split tends to be a good target.

 Here are some example prompts I am considering for instructing Llama 3.2 or ChatGPT 4o to rewrite the human-written comments.

 > Rewrite this Hacker News comment in your own words.
-Try to sound as human as possible and capture all of the essence and style of the comment without plagiarizing it.
+Try to sound as human as
+> possible and capture all of the essence and style of the comment without
+> plagiarizing it.
 Do not write "In conclusion".
-Do not add a preamble or post text; only output the rewritten comment.
+Do not add a preamble or post
+> text; only output the rewritten comment.

 Resources